aidenlx/alx-folder-note/README.md

 ![demo](https://user-images.githubusercontent.com/31102694/128635308-0a58279e-8bf0-4608-9330-fe11180953dd.png)

+Note:

+1. Starting from v0.13.0, Folder Overview (folderv) has become an optional component, you can go to the Folder Overview section of the setting tab to install it
-Note: Starting from v0.11.0, this plugin require [folder-note-core](https://github.com/aidenlx/folder-note-core) to work properly.
+2. Starting from v0.11.0, this plugin require [folder-note-core](https://github.com/aidenlx/folder-note-core) to work properly.
 For old user, check [here](https://github.com/aidenlx/alx-folder-note/wiki/migrate-from-v0.10.0-and-lower) for migration guide.

 ## Intro